Wisdom Matters: Reading Literature for a Wiser World

 Wisdom Matters argues that contemporary cultural narratives—novels most notably, but also films, plays, and graphic memoirs—serve as powerful antidotes to the propagation and persistence of unwisdom today.
 It draws upon classic conceptions of wisdom in Platonic and Aristotelian philosophy; in Buddhist, Taoist, and Christian thought; in Native American spirituality; as well as in the rapidly growing body of work on wisdom in the field of psychology.
 In so doing, it seeks to break out of the cycle of horrified fascination that drives so much of our public discourse today.

 It has often been said that there are as many reading styles as there are readers.
 For that reason, I have constructed Wisdom Matters to allow for both grazing and a deeper dive.
 Samplers might want to start with Why Wisdom?
-Why Now? and A. Ham in the Age of Trump, then choose posts of particular interest from the table of contents below.
-Deep divers, on the other hand, should follow the table of contents from beginning to end.
+Why Now?, A. Ham in the Age of Trump, and What is Wisdom?, then choose posts of particular interest from the table of contents below.
+Readers wanting to explore how experiments in literary form help to foster readerly wisdom, for example, might read those three posts, then the posts on Ozeki, Marker, Adichie, Morrison, Erdrich, and Bechdel.
+Readers interested in the challenge of fostering wisdom in our political moment could add Empathy and Cultural Dislocation, The Wisdom to Know the Difference, and Reading for Wisdom in the Age of AI to the three sampler posts.
+The deepest of divers should simply follow the table of contents from beginning to end.
 Posts in bold below lay out the theoretical framework for the posts listed under them, much as chapter introductions in a book might do.

 Why Wisdom?
 Why Now?